Mastering Dental Bur Shapes for Better Outcomes

 High-speed dental burs in flame shapes reduce finishing time significantly.
 You get better surface quality with fewer passes over the restoration.

-When Should You Use Tapered Burs for Margin Preparation?
+Using Tapered Burs for Flawless Margin Preparation

 Tapered burs create clean, defined margins for crowns and inlays.
 Their angled sides produce the precise bevels needed for proper restoration fit.